edselllll/Airline-Sentiment-Clustering-Project/README.md

 **Author's note**

 If you are a future/current IT1244 student and this repository has helped you in some way during the project, thank you!
 It is a great pleasure to help out future student along the way.
-Sending an invitation to my [LinkedIn](https://www.linkedin.com/in/edseltan/) would be highly welcome.
+I would appreciate if you starred this repository, or even sending an invitation to my [LinkedIn](https://www.linkedin.com/in/edseltan/) would be highly welcome.